 Most tangible personal property is subject to tax.
-Some examples are: cigarettes and other tobacco products; alcohol; candy; clothing; books; electronic equipment; furniture; collectibles (for example, stamps, coins, etc., bought for collections); works of art; off-the-shelf computer software; and generally, garage sale items costing more than \$600.
-Some examples of exempt items are: prescription and nonprescription drugs and medicines used for humans; certain medical equipment: newspapers: periodicals; most food items; flags of the United States of America or the state of New York; Indian arts and crafts when purchased on an Indian reservation; used mobile homes; and college textbooks.
+Some examples are: cigarettes and other tobacco products; alcohol; candy; clothing; books; electronic equipment; furniture; collectibles (for example, stamps, coins, etc., bought for collections); works of art; off-the-shelf computer software; and generally, a garage sale item costing more than \$600.

+Some examples of tax exempt items are: prescription and nonprescription drugs and medicines used for humans; certain medical equipment; newspapers; periodicals; most food items; U.S. and New York State flags; Indian arts and crafts when purchased on an Indian reservation; used mobile homes; and college textbooks.

 Only certain services are subject to tax.
-Taxable services include maintaining, servicing, and repairing tangible personal property and real property.
-Some examples are auto repair, appliance service, house repairs, lawn maintenance and information services.
-Some examples of exempt services are dry cleaning, veterinary, legal, and medical services.
+Taxable services include maintaining, servicing, and repairing tangible personal property and real property (for example, land and buildings).
+Some other examples are auto repair, appliance service, house repairs, lawn maintenance and information services.
+Some examples of exempt services are dry cleaning, veterinary (except for grooming and boarding), legal, accounting, and medical services.